SciKit-Surgery/scikit-surgerybard/doc/02_2_Tracking_With_AuRcoTags.rst

 see the tag pattern overlaid with spherical markers.
 Check that the webcam width and height specified in the configuration file are the same as the images you performed calibration on.

-The configuration file (config/reference_only.json) references a file data/reference.txt that defines a list of AruCo markers and their position in 3D space on the printed reference marker.
-For tracking, OpenCV detects the marker in the image, forming a list of markers and their positions in physical and screen space.
+The configuration file (print from config/reference_only.json) references a file data/reference.txt that defines a list of AruCo markers and their position in 3D space on the printed reference marker.
+For tracking, OpenCV detects the markers in the image, forming a list of markers and their positions in physical and screen space.
 The pose of the camera relative to the markers can then be estimated using OpenCV's solvePNP function, and the virtual camera can be moved appropriately.